 Queen Elizabeth marks 95th birthday, days after husband's funeral

-LONDON, April 21 (Reuters) - Britain's Queen Elizabeth, the world's oldest monarch, turns 95 on Wednesday, but there will be no public celebrations of an occasion that comes just days after she bade a sad farewell to her husband of seven decades at his funeral.
+LONDON, April 21 (Reuters) - Britain's Queen Elizabeth, the world's oldest monarch, turns 95 on Wednesday, but there will be no public celebrations just days after she bade farewell to her husband of seven decades at his funeral.

 Prince Philip, whom Elizabeth married in 1947, died on April 9 at the age of 99.
 The royals paid their final respects to the family's patriarch at his funeral on Saturday at Windsor Castle.